harriott/vimfiles/QR/QR.md

 ## filter
     :h =
-    :set equalprg   " empty by default
-    :set indentexpr " empty by default
+    :set equalprg   " empty by default, or see  $vfv/ftplugin/md.vim :set indentexpr " empty by default
     gg=G            " indent a file